3. Get your edge certificate

 Different validation methods

-Along with DNS Token validation, you can use two additional methods in CPS:
+Along with DNS Token validation, CPS supports two additional methods of certificate validation:

 You can use any of the three methods to validate each domain on the certificate.